cube is NOT geometric, 2022

 Solo Exhibition, Mercury 20 Gallery

 While I was working on this exhibition, the Iranian women’s protest against compulsory hijab in mid-September 2022 transpired.
-All these years being outside Iran, I thought I had escaped the coercive force of compulsion but the death of Mahsa Amini took me back to the first time that I had to wear the mandatory hijab at school and other public places in Iran when I was a small child.
-The upheaval and the flashback took me to a very dark, emotional place.
-As a female artist who also had firsthand experiences with the morality police, I was compelled to respond and extend the exhibition’s content.
-On October 6th, a friend donated her hair and I posted a video of her cutting her hair on Instagram which resulted in other women in my local and broader communities expressing their desire to also participate.
-Consequently, I filmed more women cutting their hair and so far their videos and Reels have received over 2 million views and growing on Instagram.
-I had only two weeks to create a new piece that could include the donated hair pieces before the exhibition opened on October 21st
+I was a small child when I had to wear the mandatory hijab at school and other public places in Iran.
+All these years being outside Iran, I thought I had escaped the coercive force of compulsion but the death of Mahsa Amini at age 22 while in police custody took me back to the first time I was detained, at age 21, on the street by morality police.
+The disturbing memory of that incident resurfaced and the flashback took me to a very dark, emotional place.
+As a female artist with firsthand experiences with the morality police, I was compelled to respond and extend my exhibition’s content.
+On October 6th, 2022, I asked a friend to donate her hair and I posted a video of her cutting her hair on Instagram which resulted in other women in my local and broader communities expressing their desire to also participate.
+Consequently, I filmed more volunteer women, mainly non-Iranians, cutting their hair.
+Their videos with messages of support and solidarity went viral on Instagram.
+I had two weeks, before the exhibition opening, to create Naked Cube which included the donated hair pieces.

 Works and their descriptions:

-Triad, three hand-made wood cube sculptures, each 12 x 12 x 12 inches, charcoal wall drawings (eight-point stars extracted from Topkapi scroll), shadows and hair, 2022.
+Contorted Shadows, three hand-made wood cube sculptures, each 12 x 12 x 12 inches, charcoal wall drawings (eight-point stars extracted from Topkapi scroll), shadows, and hair, 2022.

-I am grateful to the volunteer women who donated their hair.
-I stitched each piece of hair to a black cone-shaped fabric where the hair reveals itself from the narrow bottom end, as a metaphor for the struggle, freedom, and ultimately the agency Iranian women and girls are demanding.
-The hair pieces are installed inside an open black cube structure that references Kaaba laid on broken glass pieces, with a 10 feet long veil hanging over them from the ceiling; exposing both Iranian women’s struggle and bravery.
-The piece, Naked Cube, is dedicated to Iranian women, girls, and my cousin, Sadaf, who was cornered and beaten by the morality police during a protest on October 9th in Shiraz, Iran.
+I stitched each donated piece of hair to a black cone-shaped fabric where the hair reveals itself from the narrow bottom end, as a metaphor for the struggle, freedom, and ultimately the agency over bodily-autonomy Iranian women demand.
+The hair pieces are installed inside an open black cube structure, referencing Kaaba, laid on broken glass pieces, with a 10 feet long veil hanging over them from the ceiling; exposing both Iranian women’s struggle and bravery.
+Naked Cube is dedicated to Iranian women, and my cousin, Sadaf, who was cornered and beaten by the morality police during a protest on October 9th in Shiraz, Iran.

-a collaboration with Svetlana Gous, 14 feet, October 2022
+Harvested Braid, a collaboration with Svetlana Gous, 14 feet, October 2022.

-Flax crop from summer 2021, grown in Ukraine, Romania, and Poland.
+The flax crop from the summer of 2021 was grown in Ukraine, Romania, and Poland.
 Spun dyed in Lithuania, and the Warp used to create the braid, is for an 8-shaft floor loom.

 Disposable Cubes, four multi-screen videos, 2022